dezmou/lichess-tracker/README.md

-# 9gag filter
+# lichess tracker

-Chrome extension to disable content that you don't want
+Chrome extension to add color on the board, like if one piece is under attack, it become red and stuff